ray1729/rwgps-analysis/README.md

 See [Deploying Cloud Functions](https://cloud.google.com/functions/docs/deploying) for the different options.
 Our chosen method is to [deploy from source control](https://cloud.google.com/functions/docs/deploying/repo).

-Creating the source repository and configuration mirroring must be done through the GCloud console as described in the [mirrored repositories guide](https://cloud.google.com/tools/cloud-repositories/docs/cloud-repositories-hosted-repository).
+Creating the source repository and configuring mirroring must be done through the GCloud console as described in the [mirrored repositories guide](https://cloud.google.com/tools/cloud-repositories/docs/cloud-repositories-hosted-repository).

 My project id is `master-chariot-275014` and I want to deploy from the `master` branch: